dwivediom/Pegion-News-/README.md

 # Getting Started with this React App

-# sorry this site is not diployable due to api restriction
+sorry this site is not diployable due to api restriction
-if site is not wroking this means the api subscirption is expired [click here to check website ]( https://dwivediom.github.io/Pegion-News-/)
+if site is not wroking this means the api subscirption is expired
+ # run on local host
+[click here to check website ]( https://dwivediom.github.io/Pegion-News-/)